GBert/openwrt-misc/mcp2515-banged/README.md

 # Bit Banged MCP2515 driver

-this code is an example not to write Linux kernel modules.
+this code is an example how you should **not** write Linux kernel modules.
 The CAN interface device driver is tightly interlocked with GPIO bibanging code.
 The interclock avoids rescheduling and speed up the whole driver.

 ## TODO

+ * fix exit code
+ * speed up bitbanging
  * speed up reding RXxBUF (only DLC bytes)
- * fix exit code
- * speedup bitbanging

 ### Outlook